Can you file and win a Google DMCA counter notice? Find out what happened when I filed one.

 Yes, I may have gotten inspiration from his (it’s what competition is all about), but I could also have easily found the keywords using manual research or different keyword research tools.

 The other claim was that I was using his images.
 The truth is that all of us had posted images that the manufacturer had provided for the products.
 We’d not edited them in any way to make them “unique”.
 Perhaps the only issue I can see is that we’d not attributed the images to the product manufacturers.
 Either way, if any entity was to be pissed off in this case, it should have been the product manufacturer, whom we’ve are affiliates of.

 So, from my point of view, this was a fake DMCA takedown.

-With these two complaints and a string of about 10 URLs, 10 of my highest traffic pages were removed from the SERPs due to the DMCA notice.
+With these two complaints, about 10 URLs of my highest traffic pages were removed from the SERPs due to the DMCA notice.

 I just saw it today (7th June, 2019).
 That’s a whole 8 months later!

-Now, this explains how the site has been moving from 3000 visitors a month to just 2 visitors.
+This explains why the site has been moving from 3000 visitors a month to just 2 visitors.

 This experiment is meant to try to find out how long it takes for Google to bring back a site into the SERPs after a DMCA notice has been filed.